pivovarit/parallel-collectors/README.md

 ## Basic API

-The main entrypoint to the libary is the `com.pivovarit.collectors.ParallelCollectors` class - which mirrors the `java.util.stream.Collectors` class and contains static factory methods returning `java.util.stream.Collector` implementations with parallel processing capabilities.
+The main entrypoint to the libary is the `com.pivovarit.collectors.ParallelCollectors` class - which mirrors the `java.util.stream.Collectors` class and contains static factory methods returning `java.util.stream.Collector` implementations enhanced with parallel processing capabilities.

-Since the library relies on a native `java.util.stream.Collector` mechanism, it was possible to achieve compatibility with Stream API without any intrusive interference.
+Since the library relies on a native `java.util.stream.Collector` mechanism, it was possible to achieve compatibility with Stream API without performing any intrusive surgery.

 #### Available Collectors: